Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - stroke (stroke): Stroke style of the edge.
 Arrows scale with the stroke
 ///  thickness.
-/// - dash (dash type): Dash style for the connector stroke.
+/// - dash (dash type): The stroke's dash style.
+This is also set by some mark
+///  styles.
+For example, setting `marks: "<..>"` applies `dash: "dotted"`.
-/// - bend (angle): Curvature of the connector.
-If `0deg`, the connector is a
+/// - bend (angle): Edge curvature.
+If `0deg`, the connector is a straight line;
-///  straight line; positive angles bend clockwise.
+///  positive angles bend clockwise.
 ///
 ///  #fletcher.diagram(debug: 0, {
 ///  	node((0,0), $A$)